lbventura/ai-ml-studies/cnn-arch/README.md

 A few points:

-- The layered structure of CNNs allows them to learn features hierarchically.
-The earlier layers learn simple features (e.g., edges, texture, basic shapes).
-The intermediate layers then combine these simple features to learn more complex features (e.g., corners, contours, parts of objects).
-The final layers capture high-level semantic information (e.g., entire objects, the background, etc..).
+- The architecture of CNNs - through the usage of both convolution and pooling layers - enables the hierarchical learning of features.
+Early layers detect simple elements such as edges, textures, and basic shapes.
+Intermediate layers combine these basic features to recognize more complex structures like corners, contours, and parts of objects.
+The deeper layers capture high-level semantic information, including entire objects and backgrounds.

-- Compared to a fully connected network, these contain fewer parameters, which makes training computationally more efficient.
+- Compared to fully connected networks, CNNs have significantly fewer parameters.
+This makes the training process computationally more efficient and reduces the risk of overfitting.

-- Also compared to a fully connected network, the nature of the convolution operation causes each unit to be connected to only a small region of the input image.
-This local connectivity allows the network to learn spatial hierarchies of features, described above.
+- Convolution operations in CNNs ensure that each neuron is connected only to a small, localized region of the input image.
+This local connectivity allows the network to learn and preserve spatial hierarchies of features, enhancing its ability to understand spatial relationships within the image.

+- (Point on pooling layers: 1. create a hierarchical representation by aggregating over features, 2. prioritize the most important features, 3. introduce translation invariance, which allows feature recognition regardless of its position in the image.)

-- The same network can be used for multiple tasks, as the early layer features are general.
-In the assignment, the same network is used for image colorization and super-resolution (e.g, improve an image's resolution).
+- The generality of features learned in the early layers allows the same CNN architecture to be applied to multiple tasks.
+For instance, in this assignment, the network is utilized for both image colorization and super-resolution (e.g., enhancing an image's resolution).